hannesdelbeke/brain/Decentralised Mechanical Ventilation with Heat Recovery.md

   - dMVHR
   - spot HRV
 ---
 a [[Mechanical Ventilation with Heat Recovery|MVHR]] for 1 room.
-Unlike the MVHR that has 1 motor and heat exchane unit for the whole house, a dMVHR has these built in every unit.
+Unlike the MVHR that has 1 motor and heat exchane unit for the whole house, a dMVHR has these built in every unit. ([[decentralized]])

-It can be easier to install afterwards in a single room, e.g. bathroom.
+It can be easier to install afterwards in a single room, e.g. bathroom since it's [[ductless]]

 - study at home https://www.neighbourhoodconstruction.org/vents/mvhr/
 	- provider https://ecostream.org.uk/